top of page

 These findings redefine how withdrawal should be approached—by mechanism, not by dose alone.

-This research-informed model reframes withdrawal not as a test of willpower but as a guided physiologic rehabilitation process—structured, compassionate, and evidence-based.
+This approach reframes withdrawal as a guided process of biologic rehabilitation—structured, compassionate, and evidence-based.

 Mechanism-based tapering aligns treatment with the body’s natural recovery pathways.